suikarum1/babybench2025/README.md

 - the evaluation process, see [here](https://babybench.github.io/2025/competition)
 - resources about intrinsic motivations and open-ended learning, see [here](https://babybench.github.io/2025/start)

-... or see the [FAQ](https://babybench.github.io/2025/faq) for common questions or errors.
+... or see the [FAQ](https://babybench.github.io/2025/faq) for common questions.

 ## Support